Driver's License is up for Renewal or Expires While You are Out of State

 To renew online, you must be a U.S. citizen, have a valid Social Security number on file with the Secretary of State, and cannot have renewed by mail or online the last time you renewed your driver's license.
 Online renewal is not yet available for enhanced licenses.

 Michigan law requires that you renew your license every eight years in person at a Secretary of State office.
 If you received a renewal notice stating that you must renew in person, or if you are ineligible to renew by mail or online for any reason, you may be able to obtain a temporary extension permit or renew by an alternate process.
-Contact the Out-of-State Resident Services Unit for further information before attempting to renew your license when out of state.
+Contact the Special Services Branch for further information before attempting to renew your license when out of state.

-The contact information for the Out-of-State Resident Services Unit is:
+The contact information for the Special Services Branch is:

 Michigan Department of State